Table of Contents

-This type is not fully electronic, and its primarily designed for the use of hydraulic brake system.
-Its mechanism is the same as any other EPB, but in this model, there is a hydraulic pressure generation, electronic control and pressure regulation in one.
+This type is not fully electronic, and it’s primarily designed for the use of a hydraulic brake system.
+Its mechanism is the same as any other EPB, but in this model, there is a hydraulic pressure generation, electronic control, and pressure regulation in one.

 Unlike the traditional model, this type is electronically locked without the need for hydraulics pressure as soon as the switch activates the parking brake.

 These are a fully electric system using a motor and a gearbox.
 The two apply pressure on the pad and hence on the brake disc.

 In essence, the critical component in these types of EPB is the parking brake latch that prevents pressure in the piston from rotating the motor, therefore keeping the brake applied.

 - The response time for EPB is very short.

 - EPB also has some other automated functions.